-Over the last three years, the Laura U Design Collective collaborated with the architecture firm studioMET, and our Braeswood Place clients to craft a truly special space that honors their love of family, zest for travel and penchant for entertaining.
+Over the last three years, LUDC worked in concert with studioMET and the Braeswood Place homeowners.
+Together, we crafted a truly special space that honors their love of family, zest for travel and penchant for entertaining.
 At the same time, this home marries the owners’ very different aesthetics in a singular, cohesive design that captures both sensibilities.
 Taking inspiration from the owners’ travels and love of the Southwest, this home’s interior is a fresh, poppy take on mid-century modern.
-By working closely with the architecture firm and the homeowners, we were able to make Braeswood Place warm and welcoming for a family of six.
-Their new home is just down the street from their original family home.
-Not wanting to leave the neighborhood and the many memories made there, the homeowners decided a new construction home down the street was the best solution for their family.
+By working closely with studioMET and the homeowners, we were able to make Braeswood Place warm and welcoming enough for a family of six.
+Always in the background was their original family home and the many memories made there.
 Some of the couple’s children live at home while the others have since moved away.
-Yet, the Braeswood Place homeowners consistently sought ways to incorporate each family member’s interests and values into the design of the home.
+Yet, the Braeswood Place homeowners consistently sought ways to incorporate each family member’s interests and values.
 There are guest bedrooms designed with the adult children in mind.
 There is a craft room where our client and her youngest daughter love to scrapbook together.
 Truly, this home is an ode to quality time.
 While an intimate portrait of its family, Braeswood Place is also elegant enough for entertaining the couple’s colleagues and hosting countless events.
 Read on to learn more about our goals for this project and how we tackled challenges alongside our amazing partners at studioMET.
 Follow below for a home tour of the Braeswood Place interior.
 Stay tuned for Part II where we wander through the property’s expansive outdoor entertaining area.

 All About Our Braeswood Place Project